imtiazpy/Qtec-ecom-test/README.md

 4. Install project dependencies: pipenv install

+5. Set up the Environment Variables:

+   - Create a `.env` file in the project's root directory.

+   - Copy the contents of `env.example` into the newly created `.env` file.

+   - Generate a secret key using any online Django Secret Key generator.

+   - Replace the value of `SECRET_KEY` with the newly generated secret key in the `.env` file. (no space between between variable, = and value)

+     ```
+     SECRET_KEY=your_secret_key_here
+     ```

-5. Apply the database migrations: python manage.py migrate
+6. Apply the database migrations: python manage.py migrate

-6. (Optional) Populate the database with initial data:
+6. (Optional) Populate the database with initial data, You must strictly follow the order in which these commands are executed:

 - Categories and Brands: